 Note: You cannot install a Release 17.2 or earlier image on a vEdge router that is running Release 18.2.0 or later.
 This is the result of security enhancements implemented in Release 18.2.0.
 Note that if a Release 17.2 or earlier image is already present on the router, you can activate it.

-Note: When the vManage NMS is running Release 18.4.0, all IOS XE routers in the overlay network must run Release 16.10.1.
+Note: When the vManage NMS is running Release 18.4.x, all IOS XE routers in the overlay network must run Release 16.10.1 or later.

 To upgrade your vEdge router to SD-WAN Software Release 18.4:

 - In vManage NMS, select the Maintenance ► Software Upgrade screen.